DEV7879/Movify/README.md

 ## Deployment
-For Deployment, I have used `Heroku` as a platform.
+For Deployment, I have used `Render` as a platform.
-A deployed version can be checked here: [Movify]()
+A deployed version can be checked here: [Movify](https://movify-ufed.onrender.com)

 ## Installation/Environment Setup